Monifieth: Demography

 Almost 2,400 Monifieth residents (approximately 29% of the population) travel to work or study in Dundee.
 Assuming that the figure of 73% in Angus being between the ages of 16 and 65, holds for Monifieth then this represents a figure of 40% of people of working age.

+The town is included in the Dundee 'settlement' (contiguous built-up area defined by populated postcodes) along with Invergowrie on the west side of the city, which similarly to Monifieth was previously administered as part of Dundee but is now in another local authority area: Perth and Kinross.

 Economy

 Monifieth's proximity to Dundee is a key feature of its economy.
 Approximately 40% of working age residents commute to Dundee for work or to study.

-Monifieth has a small retail and leisure complex to the north of the town at Ethiebeaton, which comprises a garden centre, a gym and a fast food outlet There is also a shopping area centred around the high street, which has a variety of businesses.
+Monifieth has a small retail and leisure complex to the north of the town at Ethiebeaton, which comprises a garden centre, a gym and a fast food outlet.
+There is also a shopping area centred around the high street, which has a variety of businesses.

 Tourism plays a small but significant role in Monifieth's economy and has benefited from the area's associations with golf.
 Monifieth Golf Links is used as a qualifying course for the Open Championship, which returned to nearby Carnoustie in 2007.
 The golf links is included in the Carnoustie Country golf marketing campaign, which is funded by Angus Council to promote golf in the area.
 Monifieth is served by a number of small hotels within the town, as well as larger hotels at Monifieth Farm at the Ethiebeaton retail park and at Forbes of Kingennie to the north of the town.